Cleaning Oven Racks with Dryer Sheets (+ Video)

 Once the interior of the oven is clean, you're finally to the easy part (and the part that I do every month)!
 Give the oven door's glass a wipe with your vinegar/water combo and a microfiber cloth.
 I love that these cloths get glass streak-free without using fancy cleaners.

 If you're not looking to spend extra money, an old towel or old rag works fine.
-If you have a stainless steel oven exterior, you can see more about cleaning stainless steel in this post.

 And there you have it…a oven and oven racks clean and ready for another month of cooking!
 As much as I dislike cleaning an oven, it is nice to have it clean. 😉